 - Permission and model release forms will only be required from the winning entries (completing the forms is a requirement to receive prizes and acknowledgement).

 - The TVC Ad-Hoc Committee will convene a judging panel from CSLP partners and members.

-- Video uploads will not be limited to YouTube and Vimeo; rather, teens can upload to the social media outlet of their choice.
+- Teens can upload to the social media outlet of their choice.

 - Logo files to help promote:

 - Model Release form (Only winning entries need to collect a signed release form.
 However, it might not be a bad idea to collect one while the teens are in the library):

 For more information about the 2020 Teen Video Challenge, please contact email@example.com